-Figuring out which benefits you are eligible for can be tricky and confusing.
-If you are a part-time or full-time worker who has been injured, you may be eligible to receive all or some of these benefits:
+Figuring out which benefits you’re eligible for can be tricky and confusing.
+If you’re a part-time or full-time worker who has been injured, (or if a family member has lost his or her life in an accident), you may be eligible to receive all or some of these benefits:

-You’re probably concerned that if you hire a lawyer to assist you with your workers compensation claim that you could lose your job.
-Losing your job for this reason is very rare.
-It only happens when you are totally disabled and are no longer able to perform essential job functions.
-Typically, injured employees are released to lighter duty activities and can still have their medical bills paid.
-Since workers compensation does not offer job protection, a lawyer cannot keep you from losing your job, but it is unlikely that you will just because you are filing a claim.
+You’re probably concerned if you hire a Macon workers’ comp lawyer to assist you with your workers’ compensation claim, you could lose your job.
+However, it’s rare to lose your job for this reason and it typically only happens when you’re totally disabled and can’t perform essential job functions.
+Instead, injured employees are often released to lighter duty activities and can still have their medical bills paid.
+Since workers’ compensation doesn’t offer job protection, a lawyer can’t keep you from losing your job, but it’s unlikely you will just because you’re filing a claim.

 How can hiring a lawyer help me?

-If you’re already getting a weekly check, you might be wondering why you should hire a lawyer.
-Lawyers can help you receive compensation for a medical procedure that you were previously denied coverage for or additional reimbursements like mileage expenses to the doctor’s office.
+If you’re already getting a weekly check, you might be wondering why you should hire a workers’ compensation lawyer in Macon, Ga.
+At Buzzell, Graham & Welsh, we’ve represented countless clients who want to improve their workers’ compensation benefits.
+We can help you receive compensation for a previously denied medical procedure or add additional reimbursements such as mileage expenses to the doctor’s office.

 How do lawyer fees work?

-Attorney fees have to be approved by a judge.
-Attorneys earn money based off incremental effort, which means that anything earned for you above what you are already receiving will pay our fees.
-If you think you should be receiving more than you are currently, contact an attorney.
+In a workers’ compensation case, attorney fees have to be approved by a judge.
+Attorneys earn money based off the incremental effort, meaning anything earned for you above what you’re already receiving will pay the fees.

 All of this applies to me.
 What should I do now?